analogdevicesinc/iio_ros2/README.rst

 * For information on **parameters and services**, refer to the `Node Description`_ section.

+* **System Tests:** The package includes comprehensive system tests located in the ``test/`` directory.
+These tests are integrated with ``colcon test`` and require specific hardware (Analog Devices IIO devices) to execute.
+Refer to the test directory's README for detailed setup instructions and execution guidelines.

 * For building this documentation, refer to `Building the Project Documentation Locally`_.